nikitacunskis/laravel-onboard/README.md

-# Coballero Test Task Assignment
+# Laravel onboard

 ## Project Explanation

-This project is a test task assignment for Coballero teams, designed to demonstrate my skills in both frontend and backend development.
-It comprises two main components:
+This project is build to fast onboard something new.
+It comprises three main components:

+- **Docker:** It allows you to run project in container and set-up it fast anywhere
 - **Frontend:** Built with Vue3.
+There's integration between Vue3.js for front-end and safe connection to backend.
 - **Backend:** Built with Laravel.
+Laravel is designed as API first here.

 ### Key Features